rosen-nxt/netserializer/README.md

 - Thread safe without locks
 - The data is written to the stream and read from the stream directly, without the need for temporary buffers
+- With the adaption of Rosenxt it is possible to use the serializer in a dynamic way, that each serialized type is added automatically to the type map.
+So it is not required to know exaxtly the types which will be expected.
+It is only required to provide the type map which was created during the serialization to all serializers which are used for deserialization

 The simpleness of NetSerializer has a drawback which must be considered by the
 user: no versioning or other meta information is sent, which means that the